EASTVIEW HIGH SCHOOL ATHLETIC TRAINING DEPARTMENT

 ATHLETIC TRAINING & INJURY INFORMATION

-Mairead Griffin is in her third year as the Athletic Trainer at Eastview High School.
+Mairead Griffin now in her fifth year as the Athletic Trainer at Eastview High School.
 She grew up in Rochester, MN and is a Rochester Mayo graduate.
 She received her Bachelor of Science degree in athletic training from Winona State University in 2012 and has since been working for Twin Cities Orthopedics in school and clinic settings.
 She is excited about continuing her work at Eastview and looks forward to working with the Lightning athletes.

 Twin Cities Orthopedic (TCO) provides the athletic training coverage at Eastview High School.

 Training Room Phone: (952) 431-8948

 Additional TCO Resources

 The Eastview athletic training room is located at the west end of the main gym.
 The training room is open Monday – Friday during the following hours:

 If your daughter or son is injured and is seen by or treated by a doctor, chiropractor or at an emergency facility, they must bring a written note from the doctor before they can return to practice or play in a game.
 This is a Minnesota State High School League rule (Bylaw 107.00), which states, “after major surgery or serious illness or injury, the attending physician must certify in writing the student’s readiness for participation.”
 If you forget to get a note, you can call and ask them to fax a note to me at Eastview at (952) 431-8911 Attention: Mairead Griffin.